haeslerlab/haesler-lab-website/content/authors/martijn/_index.md

 email: ""

 # Organizational groups that you belong to (for People widget)
 # Choose one of the following:
-# "Principal Investigators",
-# "Postdoctoral researchers",
+# Principal Investigators
-# "Doctoral students",
+# Senior staff
-# "Students & Interns",
-# "Administration",
+# Doctoral students
-# "Alumni"
+# Alumni
 user_groups:
 - Doctoral students